 Professional Project Option.
 The professional project is intended to demonstrate proficiency in implementing organizational change through design, conduct and evaluation of an organizational change project in an organizational setting.
 Students electing the professional project option must identify their own site in which to conduct the professional project.
 Faculty will work with the student to identify and specify the professional project, but it is ultimately the student's responsibility to identify the site for the professional project.
 Students conducting the professional project will register for 6 credits of Professional Project Seminar (3 credits each semester the project is in progress).
-The culmination of the project will be a written and oral presentation to the class, faculty and project sponsors in the Professional Project Seminar.
-The grade for the Professional Project Seminar is assigned in the semester the project is completed
+The culmination of the project sponsors in the Professional Project Seminar.
+The grade for the Professional Project Seminar is assigned in the semester the project is completed.

 Thesis Option.
 Students who elect to write a research thesis must identify a faculty member who is willing to supervise the thesis.
-GRADUATE BUSINESS AND ECONOMICS

 A second reader will be selected in collaboration with the thesis supervisor.
 The research thesis will be a scientific study of a topic related to the degree.
 The grade will be assigned in the semester in which the thesis is completed.
 The thesis must be presented in a departmental research colloquium and a version of the thesis appropriate for publication in an appropriate research journal must be prepared.
 The dates for completion of the thesis follow the University of Delaware guidelines for graduation.